ZZ3333/Zahar-Zelensky-CV/README.md

 ### **Clearmatics (Fnality International spin off)** (Oct 2018 - Mar 2019)
 _Product Development Manager_

-UBS initiated & VC backed peer to peer blockchain platform for exchange of tokenized cash value between members
+UBS initiated & VC backed peer to peer blockchain platform for exchange of tokenized cash value between <font color="green">members</font>

 - Led product development for the consortium of top 20 leading banks & 5 Central Banks at the C-level:
   - Coordinated steps & prepared the company for the Series A **$63.2m investment round.** The capital was raised from 16 out of 20 member banks